r2devops/hub/docs/create-update-job.md

 ### 💻 Step 2: Work in your fork

 !!! error "Do not alter `.gitlab-ci.yml`"
-    To leverage the R2Devops validaty and security checks on your job, do not update the CI/CD configuration file in your fork (`.gitlab-ci.yml` file).
+    To leverage the R2Devops validity and security checks on your job, do not update the CI/CD configuration file in your fork (`.gitlab-ci.yml` file).

     If you alter it, we will not be able to merge your job in `r2devops/hub`